 Paul holds a Bachelor of Arts degree from Wesleyan University.

-Sean leads the Company’s renewable energy program and heads up CPV Renewable Energy Company.
-He has overall responsibility for the management of CPV REC and has grown the business to be a leader in the development of renewable energy projects in North America.
+Sean leads a broad-based development program which includes new natural gas-fired development projects and heads up CPV Renewable Energy Company.
+He has contributed significant value to the growth of CPV over the past 14 years.
 Sean has over 20 years of energy related experience and has been a member of CPV since its inception.

 Sherman leads CPV’s origination and energy management team.
 The origination and energy management team is responsible for originating short-term and long-term physical and financial power and gas transactions to support financing of CPV’s natural-gas fired and renewable development businesses.
 In addition, working closely with CPV’s asset management team, Sherman and CPV’s energy management team is responsible for the daily interaction between commodity traders, logistics, plant personnel and control areas to maximize gross margins while setting price-risk and operational-risk tolerances for CPV’s asset management portfolio.